Zinc breaks through $3,000 barrier as metals rally gathers pace

 Supply disruptions at major mines have also helped to lift copper to the highest in nearly three years, while aluminum is the best performer this year on the Bloomberg Commodity Index after the Chinese government ordered output curbs.

 China Hongqiao Group Ltd., the nation’s top aluminum smelter, confirmed on Tuesday it cut 2.68 million tons, or 29 per cent, of annual capacity.
 UBS Group AG raised its aluminum forecast to 95 cents a pound, or $2,094 a ton, for the fourth quarter of 2017 and first quarter of 2018, according to a note received Wednesday.
+The metal closed Wednesday at $2,094.

 Tin is the only major base metal to fall this year, amid high levels of mine output in Myanmar that defied expectations for a slowdown.